RaveJS/rave/docs/quick-start-bower.md

 The `data-rave-meta="bower.json"` and `data-debug` attributes are optional, but are a good starting point until you fully understand how RaveJS works.

 Lastly, create the main module.
-When using bower, AMD is the default module format.
+When using Bower, AMD is the default module format.
 Here's a simple main module to get you started:

 ```js